Below are some of the general questions we are often asked, but click the links above to go to more specific questions, depending on who you are!

 Westbrook has a paid staff team and opportunities to join the team do come up from time to time - see the 'Join the Team' page, where there is also information about volunteering at the Centre.

 URBAN SAINTS?!
 DO YOU ONLY WORK IN CITIES?

 We are aware that the word 'Urban' generally means 'of/from the city'.
 With this in mind, the word 'Urban' in our name seeks to reference the city, or Kingdom of God, that is talked about in the Bible.
 We are about helping young people become 'saints of the Kingdom' but this doesn't resonate with them quite as well as ‘Urban Saints’!

 From other feedback we have had, 'Urban Saints' could also be called 'Community Saints' as this is about young people being agents of change in their communities by living lives of faith, hope and love through Christ.
 Again, ‘Community Saints’ does not resonate with young people as well as ‘Urban Saints’ and it might imply a purely social action agenda, which is not our mission.

 DIDN'T YOU GUYS USED TO BE CALLED CRUSADERS?

-We did.
+We did!
 Crusaders became Urban Saints in January 2007 after celebrating our centenary as a movement.
-The name change was primarily motivated by our conviction that a new brand/image was needed in order to better serve the Gospel in the new century.
-God has continued to refresh the movement in the years since the decision, ensuring that we are rigidly holding to the original mission of the movement.
-To this end, we firmly believe that Urban Saints resonates better with un-churched young people and therefore provides us with increased opportunities to share the good news of Jesus Christ (1 Corinthians 9:19-23).
-Since 2007 we have seen many doors that were previously closed to us, in some parts of the country, become more open.
+The name change was primarily motivated by our conviction that a new brand/image was needed in order to better serve young people in the new century.
+We believe that God has continued to refresh the movement in the years since that decision, ensuring that we are holding to the original mission of the movement yet also remaining flexible enough to stay relevant to our changing world.
+To this end, we firmly believe that the name Urban Saints works better with un-churched young people and therefore provides us with increased opportunities to share the good news of Jesus Christ (1 Corinthians 9:19-23).
+Since the name changed in 2007 we have seen many doors open to us that were previously closed.